 Embrace the opportunity to savour the rich flavours of South African cuisine, which is known for its tastiness and diversity.
 Your vegan meals are carefully prepared to ensure a delectable and fulfilling dining experience while staying true to our principles of sustainability and compassion.

-Welcome to the volunteer accommodation, a charming double-story house located in the secure and gated residential suburb of Westville in Durban.
+Welcome to the volunteer accommodation, a charming double-story house located in the secure and countryside suburb of Summerveld in Durban.

 Prepare to bask in the beautiful subtropical climate of Durban, with an average of 320 sunny days per year.
 While some months, like February, may be more humid, winters are mild and sun-drenched, making it an alluring destination year-round.
 Durban is a vibrant tapestry of European, Indian, and indigenous Zulu cultures, creating a unique and diverse atmosphere.